robjwells/robjwells.github.io/posts/2016/09/who-is-michel-temer.md

 * * *

-AFTER the [ousting of democratically elected Brazilian president Dilma Rousseff][impeachment] last week by a pack of corrupt senators the reins of power have fallen into the hands of the man who was her vice-president, Michel Temer.
+After the [ousting of democratically elected Brazilian president Dilma Rousseff][impeachment] last week by a pack of corrupt senators the reins of power have fallen into the hands of the man who was her vice-president, Michel Temer.

 [impeachment]: http://www.bbc.co.uk/news/world-latin-america-37237513